Human-Connection/API/README.md

 ## Testing

-First you will need to install the `nyc` CLI by running `yarn global add nyc` before you run the tests for the first time.

-Then simply run `yarn test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.

 ## Scaffolding